department-of-vet-pathology-unizg/dog_age/README.md

 We hope that with the appropriate database, Deep Learning will be able to provide a more objective estimation of teeth age.

 This is **open research** which means that we are providing both the dataset and the code **before** publishing the paper.
 If you would like to contribute to this project you can do that through this GitHub page or you can contact us through the email.

+## The Data

+In [data directory](https://github.com/department-of-vet-pathology-unizg/dog_age/tree/master/data) we provided maxillas and mandibles images of 44 dogs (88 images in total) together with their masks.
+[Data.csv](https://github.com/department-of-vet-pathology-unizg/dog_age/blob/master/data/Data.csv) file contains the age of every dog.
+All the data is, of course, anonymized.

+The number of images in the database will increase over time